UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

 ## Server to server

-- You can establish a transfer connection from your ssh session on a cluster to another cluster.
+- You can establish a transfer connection from a ssh session on a cluster to another cluster.
 - ``rsync``, ``scp``, or ``sftp`` will all work!
 - `"Local" will no be the server you connect from, that is, where you run the commands.